wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

 In the following examples, we will use YAML-based DDDML to describe domain models, demonstrating its advantages in practical applications.

-## How Does Our Low-Code Development Approach Change the Dapp Development Process?
+## How Does Our Low-Code Approach Change the Development Process?

 After adopting our low-code development approach, Dapp developers' work will primarily focus on two aspects: